chmlee/ream-doc/content/overview/origin.md

 ## GUI

 Even though I designed REAM to be editor-friendly so that I can edit it in NeoVim, development for the graphical editor started quite early.
-I don't remember exactly why or when I started working on the editor, but git history shows the [first commit](https://github.com/chmlee/ream-edit/commit/26da6f263b402e87356ddaedc04ce76750c5124e) was created 10 days after the prototype of the language parser was completed.
+I don't remember exactly why or when I started working on the editor, but git history shows the [first commit](https://github.com/chmlee/ream-edit/commit/26da6f263b402e87356ddaedc04ce76750c5124e) was created 10 days after the prototype for the language parser was completed.

-The originally design was to have an architecture similar to [Jupyter Notebook](https://jupyter.org/) and a front-end similar to [StackEdit](https://stackedit.io/app).
+The original design was to have an architecture similar to [Jupyter Notebook](https://jupyter.org/) and a front-end similar to [StackEdit](https://stackedit.io/app).
-REAM-python would be running on a Flask server [1], and the front-end would provide real-time rendering.
+REAM-python would be running on a Flask server [1], and the Vue-based front-end would provide real-time rendering.
-As I work on the editor, I found myself moving codes into the front-end, and eventually the only thing the server did was receiving REAM data, parsing it, and returning JSON for Vue to render in the front-end.
+As I work on the editor, I found myself moving more codes into the front-end, and eventually the only thing the server did was receiving REAM data, parsing it, and returning JSON for Vue to render in the front-end.
 What if...
 I move *everything* to the front-end and make the editor run 100% on the client side?

 The development for the editor stops before it worked properly as I had to focus on my thesis.
 After submitting the paper, the focus was on polishing the parser.
 I packaged it as a commandline tool and wrote the documentation.
-I [published it on PyPI](https://pypi.org/project/ream/), and was about to send the links to some of my friends for review.
+I [published it on PyPI](https://pypi.org/project/ream/), and was about to send the links to some friends for review.
 But I wasn't sure people were comfortable working with commandline interfaces, or whether they have Python installed or not.
 That's when I revisit the idea of rewriting the parser in JavaScript so that everything runs on the client side.